evkx/evkx.github.io/content/models/nio/es8/ES8/_index.md

 ## Drivetrain

-Nio ES8 has an all-wheel drive system supported by two motors.
-One on each axle.
+Nio ES8 has an all-wheel drive system supported by two motors, one on each axle.
 The motors used are [Induction Motors](../../../../technology/motors/asm/) at front axle and [Permanent Magnet Synchronous Motors](../../../../technology/motors/pmsm/) at rear axle.

-The suspension is fully adaptive on the front and rear axle, s|o height and damping can be adjusted manually and automatically.
-Minimum ground clearance is 111 mm and max 161 mm.
+The suspension is fully adaptive on the front and rear axle, so height, and damping can be adjusted manually and automatically.
+The minimum ground clearance is 111 mm, and max is 161 mm.

 ### Steering